Freight Shipping from Indianapolis to Des Moines

 How much does it cost to ship freight from Indianapolis to Des Moines?

-Full truckload (FTL) rates from Indianapolis, IN to Des Moines, IA currently range from $1,148-$1,415 for a standard dry van load over the 534-mile route.
+Full truckload (FTL) rates from Indianapolis, IN to Des Moines, IA currently range $1,148-$1,415 (roughly $2.18-$2.68 per mile over 534 miles).
 LTL shipments typically cost $494-$854 depending on freight class, weight, and dimensions.
-Request a custom quote for exact pricing based on your specific shipment details.
+Capacity is currently balanced on this corridor, so booking 3-5 days out locks in the best pricing.
+Request a custom quote for exact rates.

 How long does freight take from Indianapolis to Des Moines?

-Standard FTL transit from Indianapolis to Des Moines is approximately 10 hrs by truck over 534 miles.
+Standard FTL transit from Indianapolis to Des Moines is approximately 10 hrs by truck over 534 miles, with 1 typical fuel stop along the corridor.
 LTL shipments add 2-4 business days due to terminal transfers.
 Expedited service with team drivers can reduce FTL transit by up to 40%.
-Intermodal rail-truck service takes 5-7 days but offers significant cost savings.
+Intermodal rail-truck service via CSX Avon Intermodal to UP Des Moines Intermodal takes 5-7 days but offers significant cost savings.

 What equipment do I need for Indianapolis to Des Moines freight?